-In May 2006, the Company entered into a six-year operating lease for corporate office space.
+In May 2006, the Company entered into an operating lease for corporate office space.
 In December 2011, the Company amended the lease to reduce the monthly rent charge, extend the lease term and terminate a portion of the lease, returning space to the lessor.
 Pursuant to the terms of the amended agreement, the basic monthly per square foot fee was reduced commencing in April 2012 and the Company returned a portion of the leased space in September 2012.
-The lease will expire in December 2013 with no option to extend the term.
+In September 2013, the Company entered into a third amendment to the lease agreement (the "Third Amendment"), pursuant to which the Company expanded its rented space for a term from January 1, 2014, through May 31, 2019.
+The Company also has the right to renew the lease for one additional five-year term.
+The terms of the lease include a one-time tenant improvement allowance of up to \$475,000, which the Company will record as the improvements are completed, and which will be amortized ratably over the shorter of the useful life or the remaining life of the lease.
+As of December 31, 2013, no such improvements had been completed.